Venus Flytrap Anemone

 The Venus Flytrap Anemone resembles the carnivorous plant found on land.
 It is a member of the family Actinoscyphiidae, but it is unknown as to how many species there are.
 This anemone was seen at Slope Base at a depth of 2900 m rooted in the sediment on the seafloor.
 Photo Credit: NSF-OOI/UW/CSSF; Dive 1757; V14

-The Venus Flytrap Anemone resembles the carnivorous plant found on land.
-We know it is a member of the family Actinoscyphiidae, but the species is unknown.
-They can be found in every ocean basin, attached to a variety of hard substrates on the seafloor.
+The Venus Flytrap Anemone resembles the carnivorous plant found on land, with short tentacles surrounding a folded, concave oral disk.
+They can be found in every ocean basin, attached to a variety of hard substrates on the seafloor, including the OOI infrastructure!
 These anemones wait for food to drift into their tentacles lined with stinging cells called nematocysts.

 References: